Roller Coaster Loops

 The acceleration in this case is g, not v^2/r, as we evaluating this problem as if the coaster is going straight down to the top of the loop.
-Because energy is conserved, travelling to the bottom of the loop and back up to the top is mathematically the same as travelling directly to the top of the loop.
+Because energy is conserved, traveling to the bottom of the loop and back up to the top is mathematically the same as traveling directly to the top of the loop.
 However, the speed at the top of the loop (Vf) is solved using centripetal motion concepts as discussed in the energy portion.

 From here, we pick one of the four kinematics equations that incorporates these variables.